mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/setfrombase64/index.md

 An object containing the following properties:

 - `read`
   - : The number of base64 characters read from the input string.
-It is either the length of the input string (including padding), if the decoded data fits into the array, or up to the last complete 4-character chunk that fits into the array.
+If the decoded data fits into the array, this is the length of the input string (including padding); otherwise, it is the length up to the last complete 4-character chunk that fits into the array.
 Chunks will never be split (because the remaining bits cannot be partially "put back" into the base64 without completely re-encoding it); if the next chunk cannot fit into the remainder of the array, it will be entirely unread, resulting in the last one or two bytes of the array not being written.
 - `written`
   - : The number of bytes written to the `Uint8Array`.
 Will never be greater than this `Uint8Array`'s {{jsxref("TypedArray/byteLength", "byteLength")}}.